-Erarta Museum of Contemporary Art presents an exhibition by the Belgian photographer Jonas LeRiche whose art explores the collision between nature and technology and its influence on our life
+Erarta Museum of Contemporary Art presented an exhibition by the Belgian-born, US-based artist Jonas LeRiche whose artistic exploration delves into the intersection of technology and nature

 Born in 1976, the contemporary artist Jonas LeRiche was first introduced to photography by his mother in Antwerp, Belgium, where he grew up.
 LeRiche started his career as a fashion photographer, working for established publishers globally.
 Continuing his artistic education in the US, LeRiche also started working with printmaking and sculpture and relocated to the United States over eight years ago.